Childbirth, Raising Children and Education

 Childbirth

 Expectant mothers in Japan usually give birth either at a hospital or a maternity clinic.
-After the delivery, a public health nurse or other personnel from the Public Health and Welfare Center Childrearing Support Office will visit the mother’s home and advise her about childrearing.What to do after your baby is born?
+After delivery, a public health nurse or other personnel from the Child-rearing Support Office of the Public Health and Welfare Center will visit the mother’s home and give advice about child-rearing.

-- ① Obtain a Birth certificate from the hospital
+- ① Obtain your baby’s Birth Certificate from the hospital/clinic.

-- ② Report the child’s birth by taking the birth certificate with you to the Ward Office or Ward Branch Office and filing the Birth Registration Form within 14 days after the birth.
+- ② Take the birth certificate and report the child’s birth to the ward office, ward branch office and submit the Birth Registration Form (shussho todoke) within 14 days after the baby’s birth.

-*If one or both parents are foreign nationals, it is also necessary to also report the birth of their child to their embassy or consulate. - ③ If either of you has a status of Special Permanent Resident, you can apply for the status for your child at the Ward Office or at the Ward Branch Office.
+*If one or both parents are non-Japanese, it is necessary to report the birth of their child to the embassy or consulate of their countries. - ③ If the parents are Special Permanent Residents, apply for the status for your child at the ward office/branch office in your residency area.

 Children’s Medical Expense Subsidy Program